Pray the Promises

 When God first called Abraham, He inundated his soul with a sea of promises.
 He spoke to him from the starry heavens, and Abraham saw great possibilities of things for himself and his descendants.
 He drank in God's promises until his faith became powerful, even before any of the promises were fulfilled.

 God deals with us similarly.
 When He wants to use us or give answers to our prayers, He begins by opening up to us the promises in His Word and the possibilities they offer.

 I often find I am helped to believe God will answer my prayer when I focus on a scripture verse.
-I ask the Lord, "What specifically should I pray?
+So as I pray, I ask the Lord, "What specifically should I pray?
 Give me Your Word to believe for this situation."

 Andrew Murray taught that much of the Word with little prayer gives a sickly spiritual life, while much prayer with little of the Word gives more life but little steadfastness.
 A healthy prayer life involves combining the Word with prayer.

 Thank You, Lord, for Your promises that nourish our faith as we pray.

 "Faith comes from listening to this message of good news-the Good News about Christ" (Romans 10:17 NLT).